greg-raven/grus/_posts/2020-07-14-unions-oppose-h-2b-visas.md

 - letter
 tags:
 - jobs
-- Paul Cook
 ---

 Please read union-written H-2B op-ed!

-A new op-ed in the Hill explains why the H-2B is travesty for American working men and women.
+A new op-ed in *The Hill* explains why the H-2B is travesty for American working men and women.
 Dennis Martire, the vice president and regional manager of the Mid-Atlantic Region of the Laborers' International Union, wrote:

 > "The H-2B visa program was intended to provide employers with access to temporary non-U.S. workers only if an employer could prove they were unsuccessful at genuinely attempting to hire American workers, and if their business would be irreparably harmed without the help of temporary visa holders.
 >